By accepting you will be accessing a service provided by a third-party external to https://edcentral.uk/

 Even in cases where the price mechanism does exist, as in many developing countries, education quality is complex and not easily discernible, making it difficult for parents to hold schools accountable for their performance.
 More advantaged parents may also primarily seek to use choice to segregate their children rather than maximising school quality.
 If so, we may merely expect

 But what does the empirical evidence say?
 Overall, research often finds small-to-moderate positive effects of choice and competition on academic outcomes.
 There is little evidence of outright negative effects, with some exceptions.
 Interestingly, the findings from the developing world, where school markets are perhaps more similar to regular markets, often indicate more consistently positive effects in this respect.

 The idea that school choice is a panacea or that it is entirely negative, as it is often claimed by supporters and detractors respectively, is therefore not supported by the literature.
 Instead, the effects of choice likely depend on the institutional framework in which it operates.
-For example, as discussed in the January 2019 issue of this digest, parents often start choosing better schools when they are provided with quality information, indicating that informational interventions may improve the functioning of choice.
+For example, parents often start choosing better schools when they are provided with quality information, indicating that informational interventions may improve the functioning of choice.
 In other words,

 Abdulkadiroğlu, Atila, Parag A. Pathak, and Christopher R. Walters.
 2018.
 'Free to Choose: Can School Choice Reduce Student Achievement?'
 American Economic Journal: Applied Economics 10(1):175-206.